zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-13_en-US_SEISMOLOGY_SPINOFFS.md

 PASSIVE DETECTION IS NATURAL ════════════════════════════════════════════════════════════════════════════════

-The Aetherion sensor is PASSIVE—it doesn't create energy.
+The Aetherion sensor is PASSIVE, it doesn't create energy.

 Energy flow: